-Refunds in as little as 5 days with direct deposit option.
+Refunds in as little as 7 to 10 days with direct deposit option.

-e-file today, pay by April 15, 2009, to avoid penalties and interest.
+e-file today, pay by April 15, 2010, to avoid penalties and interest.

 e-file through an Authorized IRS/DOR e-file provider or by using your Personal Computer and the Internet.
 Visit our web site at www.azdor.gov for a listing of approved e-file providers and on-line filing sources.